tjx666/neo-vue-helper/README.md

 ![Go to Definition](https://github.com/tjx666/vue-helper/blob/master/assets/screenshots/go_to_definition.gif?raw=true)

-By default, this feature is disable, you must manually enable it:
+By default, this feature is disabled, you need manually enable it:

 ```json
 {